 It is important to note that when there is an infection in the body you need antibiotics.
 Antibiotics have saved lives.
-When taking a course of antibiotics, you just have to be mindful that you will have to work on your gut health.
+When taking a course of antibiotics, you must be mindful that you will have to work on your gut health.

-Healing the Gut
+Healing the Gut when taking antibiotics

-If your immune and gut health are compromised you want to limit coffee, alcohol, refined sugar, smoking, sweets and ready made meals.
+Limit coffee, alcohol, refined sugar, smoking, sweets and ready made meals.